 You’d never guess from looking at it that this DIY product was made using an old candlestick holder and a pot lid, resulting in a great looking bird bath.

-That’s the magic of a little creativity and a hefty dose of spray paint.
+That’s the magic of a bit of creativity and a hefty dose of spray paint.

 You can create a similar look using a painted banister column and shallow planter dish.